Olex2/Olex2Manual/Tasks/05_model_building.md

 ### Adjusting the visual appearance of Q-peaks

-- The relative scaling of the Q-Peak transparency can be adjusted under '@Info|Electron Density Peaks* using the Transparency slider.
+- The relative scaling of the Q-Peak transparency can be adjusted under `@Info|Electron-Density-Peaks` using the Transparency slider.

 ## Atom Manipulations